Backend Model Options¶

 By default, the default value for an empty cell value is

-declares a different value.class Listing: data_export = True data_default_values = { 'title': '<Unnamed>', ... }The example demonstrates how a book title will automatically take the value
+None, unlessdata_default_valuedeclares a different value.class Listing: data_export = True data_default_values = { 'title': '<Unnamed>', ... }The example demonstrates how a book title will automatically take the value

-in case a book title is not defined within the CSV import file.Note
+<Unnamed>in case a book title is not defined within the CSV import file.Note

 Even though the default value is

-, the actual value that is used by the model may also depend on the model form that is used by the data importer to validate each record.
+None, the actual value that is used by the model may also depend on the model form that is used by the data importer to validate each record.
 Further, the model itself may declare a default value on the database level.The listing option

-sets a default value as part of the import process before the data is validated via the form or saved to the database.
+data_default_valuessets a default value as part of the import process before the data is validated via the form or saved to the database.

 data_id_field